-Douglas Hegley, Minneapolis Institute of Art, USA, Anne Bennett, Toledo Museum of Art, USA, Brad Dunn, The Field Museum, USA
+Douglas Hegley, The Metropolitan Museum of Art, USA, Anne Bennett, Toledo Museum of Art, USA, Brad Dunn, The Field Museum, USA

 What is the single most important thing that great leaders do for their organizations?
 The answer: Hiring.
 (Attributed to Eric Schmidt of Google, but also uttered by leaders everywhere).

 On the surface that simple answer may sound fairly easy to apply, but how do cultural heritage organizations actually measure up?
 This professional forum brings together experienced leaders from digital and technology departments, who will share details about their respective approaches to talent strategy and building effective teams.